leefunowl/DBs-Sync/README.md

 ## Limitation

-This program is not doing a realtime database synchronization.
+- This program is not doing a realtime database synchronization.
+- When there is a new table in the source DB, the schema of the new table needs to be added into target DB first.
+Then re-run this program.

 ## Further development

+- Sync tables whose schema are different.
+For example, a `students` table in the source DB has a new column.
+This column of data will need to be sync into the target DB.
-Develop a program to sync database in real time efficiently.
+- Develop a program to sync database in real time efficiently.